VascoPires/VascoPires.github.io/_pages/about.md

 On the side, I enjoy writing about topics that excite me.
 My blog is where I share book reviews and personal lessons on various subjects, often focused on improving different areas of life.
 It’s a space where I reflect, learn, and connect with others who are on similar journeys.

-Thanks for stopping by, and I hope you find something here that resonates with you!
+Thanks for stopping by!
+If any of what I said resonated with you and want to hear more about me, feel free to sign up to my newsletter (my goal is to write something at least every week).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test